Lifestyle

 Kohima itself is a beautiful destination, but being the avid travellers that we are, we often yearn to head out to wilder, remoter places to be closer to nature or just to get away from the stresses of city life.
 One of our favourite trips from Kohima is to our native village of Thuvopisu in the Phek district of Nagaland.
 There, we’re off to a beautiful retreat called Kiwi Farm which is in the middle of nowhere yet so homey with all the basic comforts.
 The farm is spread out over about 200 acres of natural woods and is home to patches of farm land, a fish pond, animals like chickens and goats with a full-time staff who grow wholesome organic produce for your meals.

 We would recommend a weekend stay between October and December.
 If you can brave the cold, January and February are also great.
-On the way to the farm, you pass beautiful rice fields ready for harvest, and waterfalls and winding roads with clouds floating around as you follow the mountain paths.
+On the way to the farm, you pass beautiful rice fields ready for harvest, and waterfalls and winding roads with clouds floating around follow the mountain paths.
 On the farm itself, you can go for walks — a trek to a beautiful mystical lake; visit the village and enjoy the local cuisine; spend an evening enjoying the music of the locals; watch them weave a basket or accompany them to their fields and back.
 Head out for a fishing trip or an angling experience or just enjoy the fresh air and sounds of nature with organic produce straight from the farm.

 We all need a place and time to take a break, unwind, find ourselves and rejuvenate so that we can face whatever it is that stresses us out.
 And getting to do so in the midst of nature, not too far from civilisation, is a dream come true.

 An unexpected discovery was finding ourselves in the middle of history.
 The village of Thuvopisu holds much history of the people of Nagaland’s struggles for independence from the ’40s to the ’70s, and it also witnessed the Japanese arriving in this part of the world during World Wars I and II.
 A storytelling session can be arranged in the village with a translator who will be happy to regale you with true tales.
-Another exciting find was running into Mithuns, (bos frontalis) — the state animal, a mountain bison unique to Nagaland and Arunachal Pradesh.
+Another exciting find was running into Mithuns (bos frontalis) — the state animal, a mountain bison unique to Nagaland and Arunachal Pradesh.
 They are shy creatures and would hide away from humans, but you can call out to them and offer salt – to which they respond positively by licking it off your hands.
 Do not attempt this without a guide though!

 The remoteness of the place and the beauty of being in the heart of nature offer a sense of timelessness.
 Your problems and stresses become meaningless and insignificant in the midst of the raw beauty of this place.
 It is also the birth village of our parents, and so it holds special significance for us.